Getty Images: Gallery

+The Getty Images Gallery was located at 46 Eastcastle Street, London.

+In 2008, it hosted an exhibition of children for Barnardo's child adoption agency, in an exhibition called "Home Time", aimed at helping to find homes for hundreds of children waiting for adoption.
+It included photographs by celebrity photographer Cambridge Jones, as well as by Cherie Blair, Bruce Oldfield, Andrew Lincoln, Gail Porter, and Claudia Winkleman.

+The gallery permanently closed in January 2019.

 Copyright enforcement and controversy

 Beginning in 2008, Getty Images has been the subject of controversy for its methods of pursuing copyright enforcement on behalf of its photographers.
 Rather than pursue a policy of sending "cease and desist" notices, Getty typically mails a demand letter that claims substantial monetary damages from owners of websites it believes infringed on their photographers' copyrights.
 Getty commonly tries to intimidate website owners by sending collection agents, even though a demand letter does not create a debt.

 One photographer noted, "Courts don't like to be used as a means of extortion."
 In one case, Getty sent a church in Lichfield, Staffordshire, a £6,000 bill for photographs it used on its website, apparently placed there by a church volunteer.
 In this case, the church offered to pay Getty what it thought was a reasonable amount.
 The diocese's communications director said:

 Getty was not playing ball or following the normal litigation or dispute resolution procedures and [I advised the church] to ignore them.
 We don't deal with bullies; we deal with legal threats appropriately.
 I told [Getty] by letter that's what [the church was] doing, that we were not going to play, and didn't hear any more.

 The Guardian described other instances in which Getty or other stock photo businesses dropped a claim when a website owner refused to pay and hired a lawyer.
-A law firm was quoted as saying: "Once we get involved generally Getty does back off."
+A law firm was quoted as saying, "Once we get involved generally Getty does back off."